Canonical Variates in Wasserstein Metric Space: Experiments

 \subsection{Data Preparation}

-Our experiments involve three datasets, each comprising instances that contain a set of data points.
+Our experiments involve three real datasets, each comprising instances that contain a set of data points.
 For example, an instance can be a patient characterized by a set of feature vectors, each containing measurements of individual cells in the patient's tissue sample.
 Typically, a tissue sample from one patient contains numerous cells.
-In conventional machine learning studies, an instance is represented by a single feature vector.
-To clarify this distinction, we describe each instance as a ``data cloud.''
-In the discussion below, the terms ``data cloud'' and ``subject'' are both used; the former emphasizes the data format, while the latter is more commonly used in a biomedical context.
+In the discussion below, the terms “data cloud” and “subject” are used interchangeably to refer to an instance: the former highlights the structural form of the data, whereas the latter is more common in biomedical contexts.

-Each data cloud is processed and effectively characterized using a GMM.
-The GMM representation for a data cloud varies depending on the method used to generate the mixture model and the number of components assumed.
-We investigate multiple schemes and different numbers of components.
-Consequently, for each original dataset, several collections of GMMs are created, each serving as a dataset in our experiments.
-Specifically, we begin with three original datasets, each of which generates eight collections of GMMs.
-Therefore, our method is tested on a total of 24 datasets containing GMMs as instances.
+Each data cloud is processed to generate a GMM representation for the corresponding subject.
+The resulting GMMs vary depending on the estimation method and the assumed number of components.
+We examine multiple modeling schemes with different component counts; consequently, each original dataset gives rise to several collections of GMMs, each treated as an independent dataset in our experiments.
+Every collection corresponds to a specific modeling scheme and a fixed number of components.
+In summary, we begin with three original datasets, from which eight variants are derived per dataset, yielding a total of 24 datasets (each containing a collection of GMMs), all used to evaluate our method.